One Kearny/710 Market

-Logistically challenging, the “One Kearny” project, located at the heart of downtown San Francisco, is short on lay down area but long on opportunities to prove technical expertise.
-Situated at the corner of Market and Kearny streets in San Francisco's Financial District, One Kearny is a Class A redevelopment combining three buildings that represent three distinct architectural periods dating back to 1900.
+Logistically challenging, the “One Kearny” project, completed in January 2009 and located in the heart of downtown San Francisco, was short on the laydown area but long on opportunities to prove technical expertise.
+Situated at the corner of Market and Kearny streets in San Francisco's Financial District, One Kearny was a Class A redevelopment combining three buildings that represent three distinct architectural periods dating back to the year 1900.

-One Kearny included the demolition of an existing three-story building, ground-up seismic construction of an 11-story high rise on one of the most logistically challenging sites in the city, the historical and seismic renovation of an existing 12-story building constructed in 1902, and the modernization of a building designed by famous architect Charles W. Moore.” said Jim Lacy, When completed in January 2009, the three adjoining buildings—the new 60,000-sq.-ft. building, the historic 1902 64,000-sq.-ft. building and the Charles W. Moore “annex,” which was added to the 1902 Building in 1956—will become one, with a shared opening between the three different addresses, and offer boutique office space and retail space on the ground floor.
+One Kearny included the demolition of an existing three-story building, ground-up seismic construction of an 11-story high rise on one of the most logistically challenging sites in the city, the historical and seismic renovation of an existing 12-story building constructed in 1902, and the modernization of a building designed by famous architect Charles W. Moore.
+The three adjoining buildings—a new 60,000-sq.-ft. building, the historic 1902 64,000-sq.-ft. building and the Charles W. Moore “annex,” which was added to the 1902 Building in 1956—was designed to become one, with a shared opening between the three different addresses.
+They offer boutique office space and retail space on the ground floor.